 Perhaps you’ve noticed that it is October; leaves are changing, Pumpkin Spice is everywhere and the entire world seems to have gone pink in honor of Breast Cancer Awareness month.

 Thanks to the recession and the ample supply of information available on the Internet, the digital revolution seems to have ushered in a cynical attitude towards the marketing surrounding major October events.
 The biggest target, and consequently largest victim, of savvy-consumer-scrutiny appears to be Breast Cancer Awareness; which, as this Huffington Post article cites, has become synonymous with “‘Pinkwashing’ and unethical cause-marketing partnerships.”

-Timmermann Group is a digital marketing firm and this year we committed to become a participating sponsor for Making Strides Against Breast Cancer in St. Louis.
+Timmermann Group is a top digital marketing agency and this year we committed to become a participating sponsor for Making Strides Against Breast Cancer in St. Louis.
 Despite what Huffington Post says, we are absolutely certain we made a positive contribution to the fight for a world without Breast Cancer and we did it with marketing.

 - We treated the contributions of our company the way someone might treat the contributions of an individual; we selected a reputable Breast Cancer partner, with local ties, in need of community support.